Woodford (Qld)

 Woodford lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Woodford's population is estimated at around 4,715 as of Nov 2025.
-This reflects an increase of 693 people (17.2%) since the 2021 Census, which reported a population of 4,022 people.
-The change is inferred from the resident population of 4,431 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 126 validated new addresses since the Census date.
+Woodford's population is estimated at around 4,712 as of Feb 2026.
+This reflects an increase of 690 people since the 2021 Census, which reported a population of 4,022.
+The change is inferred from AreaSearch's estimate of resident population at 4,431 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
 This level of population equates to a density ratio of 52 persons per square kilometer.
-Woodford's 17.2% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 82.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Woodford's growth rate of 17.2% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 82.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
-Looking at population projections moving forward, an above median population growth of national statistical areas is projected.
-The Woodford (Qld) statistical area (Lv2) is expected to expand by 1,163 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 22.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilised.
+Looking ahead, an above median population growth is projected for the suburb of Woodford (Qld), expected to expand by 1,168 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 22.1% in total over the 17 years.

 Frequently Asked Questions - Population